 For incumbents, the game plan is usually some mix of:

 - delay the 90% price collapse as long as you can by selling the benefits of a premium product/service = our artisanal product is better than that mass-produced competition.

-- grab market share from other incumbents by being super aggressive on price within the existing paradigm (where a 10% cut is aggressive).
+- grab market share from other incumbents by being aggressive on price within the existing paradigm (where a 10% cut is aggressive).

-Clearly it is hard to do A+B+C, but it is possible by using different brands in different market segments.
+Clearly it is hard to do 1+2+3, but it is possible by using different brands in different market segments.

 We can see from other waves of change that a 90% price collapse is usually followed by a 10x increase in volume and this obeys the basic law of supply and demand.
 In this post/chapter we look at the good news part – where that 10x increase in volume will come from; although the precise shape of these new markets is hard to see, the direction is fairly clear.

 Destruction – prices dropping by 90% – is simple and quick compared to creating brand new products and services for markets that will only exist after a 90% price collapse.

 These new products and services will come from two trends that are already visible:

 - Trend 1: the democratisation of finance and the rise of the next billion into a global middle class (aka “first the Rest then the West”).
 This is a simple supply/demand issue.
 These new customers will need the same financial services but will also need a 90% price collapse to make them affordable.

 - Trend 2: Tokenize me and mine.
 A whole range of new assets will be Tokenized and traded.
 This chapter/post describes 4 new types of assets that will be Tokenized and traded in future: